Frequently Asked Questions

 Q. How much does an inspection cost?

-The size and complexity of the home (eg. smaller homes and condominiums may be less than the $450)
+The size and complexity of the home (eg. smaller homes and condominium inspections will cost less than large homes, acreages or farms)

 The time required to perform the inspection